Traffic Sign Recognition

 - damaged traffic signs: scraped signs, faded or discoloured signs, broken signs

-- rotated or fallen poles: especially when near construction areas
+- rotated or fallen poles: especially when you find yourself near construction areas

 Keep in mind

-- You must always be aware of all traffic signs, especially when there is poor visibility due to insufficient road lighting, heavy rain, snow or thick fog.
+- You must always be aware of all traffic signs, especially when there is poor visibility due to insufficient illumination of the road, heavy rain, snow or dense fog.

 - The display mode on the instrument cluster and the warning sensitivity are fully configurable.

-- The system can be set to display the traffic signs when your speed is equal to the speed limit allowed, or when it exceeds it by 5 or 10 mph (5 or 10 km/h).
+- The system can be set to display the traffic signs when your speed is equal to the speed limit allowed, or when it is higher than 5 or 10 km/h (5 or 10 mph).